 Content Creation and Messaging

-When it comes to reaching older adults online, content is king!
-But it’s not just about throwing any old thing out there.
+When it comes to reaching older adults online, content does the heavy lifting.
+But it is not about throwing any old thing out there.
 We need to create content that truly speaks to them, builds relationships, and gets them interested in what we have to offer.
 That’s the goal of content marketing.

 Types of Content That Resonate